Rasmus Ankersen is one of Europe’s leading speakers on the subject of Personal Development.

 A best-selling author, his book ‘The Gold Mine Effect’ has been published in over 40 countries.

-In the book, Ankersen explains how anyone, or any business, organisation or team, can defy the many misconceptions of high performance and learn to build their own gold mine of real talent.
+Ankersen explains how anyone, or any business, organisation or team, can defy the many misconceptions of high performance.
+As a result, you can learn to build your own gold mine of talent.

 To discover the secrets of high performance, Rasmus lived and trained with some of the world’s best athletes.